Azalea x 'Karen' (Gable Hybrid)Item #0181 USDA Hardiness Zone: 4 - 9

-An unusually hardy and highly reliable evergreen shrub with rich lavender purple hose-in-hose flower on a vigorous upright plant.
+An unusually hardy and highly reliable evergreen shrub with rich lavender purple hose-in-hose flowers on a vigorous upright plant.
 Foliage becomes burgundy in fall.
+Showiest when planted in groups.
+An ideal spring blooming foundation shrub for beds and borders.